 The formal hearing will be conducted by a hearing officer appointed by the PHA.
-The PHA appoints hearing officers who are attorneys, professional mediators or arbitrators contracted and paid for by the PHA.
 The hearing officer will not be the PHA employee who made or approved the underlying decision or a subordinate of that person.
+In accordance with 24 CFR section 966.53(e), the hearing officer does not need legal training.